Services for Businesses

 Useful signage tips

-Tactile print: Accessible signs should include embossed high contrast print letters as well as braille so more people can read your signs by touch.
+Tactile print: Accessible signs should include embossed high contrast print letters as well as Braille so more people can read your signs by touch.
 Please don’t use engraved print – it’s really hard to read by touch.

 Clear and Concise: Accessible signs should use easy to read fonts, good contrast between letter colour and it’s background, and letters big enough to be read from the appropriate distance.
 The letters should not all be capitalised.

 Durability: Make your accessible signs out of durable matt materials like plastic, aluminium and stainless steel.
-Signs made from braille label stickers and laminated cardboard don’t last the distance.
+Signs made from Braille label stickers and laminated cardboard don’t last the distance.

 Placement: Signs should be at 1200 mm to 1600 mm from the floor to the bottom of the sign.

 Signage in lifts: Your lifts should have accessible signage for all buttons, in and outside of the lift, as well as floor indicators.
 The signage should be to the left of the buttons – it’s often too hard to read when it sits directly on them.
-We recommend braille signage even in talking lifts so deafblind people can also have access to the information.
+We recommend Braille signage even in talking lifts so deafblind people can also have access to the information.
 Talking lifts are important too – if other passengers are stopping at floors, the person who’s blind or has low vision needs to hear when the lift stops on their floor.

 Sourcing signage: We have found the cost of producing accessible signage locally, cheaper than it used to be.
-You can import signage but it tends to be more expensive, can have different braille codes and sizes, and might not comply with Blind Low Vision NZ guidelines.
-If you do import braille signs, you should know that braille signage from the USA does not comply.
+You can import signage but it tends to be more expensive, can have different Braille codes and sizes, and might not comply with Blind Low Vision NZ guidelines.
+If you do import Braille signs, you should know that Braille signage from the USA does not comply.
 Australian and UK signs may be safer choices.

-Braille signage production: Although Blind Low Vision NZ doesn’t produce signage, we can supply an image of the correctly-sized braille
+Braille signage production: Although Blind Low Vision NZ doesn’t produce signage, we can supply an image of the correctly-sized Braille

 as a PDF.
 Get in touch by emailing AFPrequests@blindlowvision.org.nz